In 1966 Mao Zedong, the Communist leader of China, started a political campaign that became known as the Cultural Revolution (1966-1976).

-Mao called on China’s youth to help him purge capitalist influences and bourgeois thinking in government, teaching, the media and arts, and to reinvigorate the revolutionary spirit.
+Mao called on China’s youth to help him purge capitalist influences and bourgeois thinking in government, teaching, the media, and arts, and to reinvigorate the revolutionary spirit.

-During the Cultural Revolution traditional artists were condemned as counter-revolutionaries and their work destroyed.
-A new style of art was required that supported the Maoist line and served the worker, peasant and soldier.
+During the Cultural Revolution, traditional artists were condemned as counter-revolutionaries and their work was destroyed.
+A new style of art was required that supported the Maoist line and served the worker, peasants, and soldiers.